Yitzhak Rabin: Assassination and aftermath

-On the evening of 4 November 1995 (12th of Heshvan on the Hebrew calendar), Rabin was assassinated by Yigal Amir, a law student and right-wing extremist who opposed the signing of the Oslo Accords.
-Rabin had been attending a mass rally at the Kings of Israel Square (now Rabin Square) in Tel Aviv, held in support of the Oslo Accords.
+On the evening of 4 November 1995 (12th of Heshvan 5756 on the Hebrew calendar), Rabin was assassinated by Yigal Amir, a law student and right-wing extremist who opposed the signing of the Oslo Accords.
+Rabin had been attending a mass rally at the Kings of Israel Square in Tel Aviv, held in support of the Oslo Accords.
 When the rally ended, Rabin walked down the city hall steps towards the open door of his car, at which point Amir fired three shots at Rabin with a semi-automatic pistol.
 Two shots hit Rabin, and the third lightly injured Yoram Rubin, one of Rabin's bodyguards.
 Rabin was taken to the nearby Ichilov Hospital, where he died on the operating table of blood loss and two punctured lungs.
 Amir was immediately seized by Rabin's bodyguards and police.
 He was later tried, found guilty, and sentenced to life imprisonment.
-After an emergency cabinet meeting, Israel's foreign minister, Shimon Peres, was appointed as acting Israeli prime minister.
+After an emergency cabinet meeting, foreign minister Shimon Peres was appointed as acting prime minister.

 Rabin's assassination shocked the Israeli public and much of the rest of the world.
 Hundreds of thousands of Israelis gathered at the square where Rabin was assassinated to mourn his death.
 Young people, in particular, turned out in large numbers, lighting memorial candles and singing peace songs.
 On 6 November 1995, he was buried on Mount Herzl.
 Rabin's funeral was attended by many world leaders, among them U.S. president Bill Clinton, Australian Prime Minister Paul Keating, Egyptian president Hosni Mubarak, and King Hussein of Jordan.
 Clinton delivered a eulogy whose final words were in Hebrew – "Shalom, haver" (שלום חבר).

-The square where he was assassinated, Kikar Malkhei Yisrael (Kings of Israel Square), was renamed Rabin Square in his honor.
+The Kings of Israel Square was subsequently renamed Rabin Square in his honor.
 Many other streets and public institutions in Israel have also subsequently been named after him.
 After his assassination, Rabin was hailed as a national symbol and came to embody the ethos of the "Israeli peace camp", despite his military career and hawkish views earlier in life.
 In November 2000, his wife Leah died and was buried alongside him.

 After the murder, it was revealed that Avishai Raviv, a well-known right-wing extremist at the time, was a Shin Bet agent-informer codenamed Champagne.
 Raviv was later acquitted in court of charges that he failed to prevent the assassination.
 The court ruled there was no evidence that Raviv knew Amir was plotting to kill Rabin.
 After Rabin's assassination, his daughter Dalia Rabin-Pelossof entered politics and was elected to the Knesset in 1999 as part of the Center Party.
 In 2001, she served as Israel's deputy minister of defense.